-- A number of increments are developed in parallel. - Each increment is developed independent with each other, and integrated later. - The cost of accommodating changing customer requirements can be reduced. - Easier to get customer feedback on the development work. - More rapid delivery and deployment of useful software to the customer is possible. - The process is not visible. - Many concurrently-developed increments - Documentations are not easy. - If systems are developed quickly, it is not cost-effective to produce documents that reflect every version of the system. - System structure tends to degrade as new increments are added. - Regular change tends to corrupt its structure. - Incorporating further software changes becomes increasingly difficult and costly.
+- A number of increments are developed in parallel. - Each increment is developed independent with each other, and integrated later. - The cost of accommodating changing customer requirements can be reduced. - Easier to get customer feedback on the development work. - More rapid delivery and deployment of useful software to the customer is possible. - The process is not visible. - Many increments are developed concurrently. - Documentations are not easy. - System structure tends to degrade as new increments are added. - Regular change tends to corrupt its structure. - Incorporating further software changes becomes increasingly difficult and costly.